-DMS 223 CLINICAL EXPERIENCE II (6 CR)
+DMS 216 CLINICAL EXPERIENCE II (3 CR)

 This course includes supervised clinical experience in an approved clinical education center, advanced scanning techniques to demonstrate cross-sectional anatomy and pathology of specific and non-specific disease and traumatic changes.
-Specific attention is given to fetal development, fetal anomalies, abnormal prenatal and maternal conditions as they relate to sonographic scanning and interpreting of images.
-Although the student is still under the supervision of a RDMS professional, the student is expected to perform sonographic procedures independently as a regular portion of this course.
-The completion of professional and technical scanning proficiencies is required.
-A minimum of 515 clinical hours are required for successful completion of this course.
+Specific attention is given to fetal development, fetal anomalies, abnormal pre-natal and maternal conditions as they relate to sonographic scanning and interpreting of images.
+Although the student is still under the supervision of an RDMS professional, the student is expected to perform sonographic procedures independently as a regular portion of this course.
+The completion of professional and technical scanning proficiencies are required.
+Prerequisites: DMS 125 and DMS 200 Corequisite: DMS 201 and DMS 206 interpretations of sonographic imaging with other diagnostic imaging modalities are provided.
+Students are expected to initiate, perform, and complete all sonographic procedures with direct supervision by a RDMS.
+The successful completion of professional and technical scanning proficiencies is required.
+Prerequisites: DMS 216 and DMS 201

-DMS 224 CLINICAL EXPERIENCE III (6 CR)
+DMS 217CLINICAL EXPERIENCE III (2 CR)

 This course includes supervised clinical experience in an approved clinical education center.
 Advanced scanning procedures, methods and experience are provided in this course.
 Students experience advanced scanning modalities via M-mode, Doppler, 3D, real-time and invasive procedures.
+Comparative